-The Federal Perkins program offers need-based loans available to full-time undergraduate, graduate and professional students.
-The amount of Perkins Loan funding available for an academic year is partially determined by repayment of previous Perkins Loans from borrowers.
+What is the Perkins loan?
+The Federal Perkins program offers need-based loans to full-time undergraduate students.
+The amount of Perkins loan funding available for an academic year is partially determined by repayment of previous Perkins loans from borrowers.

-Determination of eligibility for a Perkins loan is made once Drexel receives your FAFSA.
-In order to be eligible for a Perkins Loan, you must meet the following criteria:
+Determination of eligibility for a Perkins loan is made once Drexel receives your Free Application for Federal Student Aid (FAFSA).
+In order to be eligible for a Perkins loan, you must meet the following criteria:

-- Enrolled at least half-time (6 credits a term for undergraduate students, 4.5 credits a term for graduate students)
+- Be enrolled at least half-time (6 credits a term for undergraduate students).

-For the 2015 - 2016 academic year, the government has set the interest rate for the Perkins Loan at 5%.
+The interest rate for the Perkins loan is 5%.
 Interest does not accrue on this loan until you begin repayment or during authorized periods of deferment.
-After your enrollment ends, the Perkins Loan comes with a 9-month grace period during which you are not required to make payments.
+After your enrollment ends, the Perkins loan has a 9-month grace period during which you are not required to make payments.